LucasRozendo/KobeMvp/README.md

 # KobeMvp
-As a mobile engineer you've been tasked with the development of an app for cinephiles and movie hobbyists.
 This first version (MVP) of the app will be very simple and limited to show the list of upcoming movies.
 The app will be fed with content from ​The Movie Database (TMDb)​.

-No design specs were given, so you're free to follow your UX and UI personal preferences.
-The choice of platform is the one you are applying for and the development approach is also for you to decide based on previous experience and/or personal interest.
+Library used:
+	- Alamofire is an HTTP networking library written in Swift;
+		Used to perform Http requests from The Movie Database (TMDb) api.
+	- AlamofireImage is an image component library for Alamofire;
+			Used to perform The Movie Database (TMDb) api (Poster) requests.
+	- Reflection based (Dictionary, CKRecord, NSManagedObject, Realm, JSON and XML) object mapping with extensions for Alamofire and Moya with RxSwift or ReactiveSwift;
+		Used to map objects created in the app.
+	- SwiftyJSON makes it easy to deal with JSON data in Swift.
+		Used to convert created objects to jsons.